Effective Ways to Break Free from Phone Addiction

 Other Devices

 Another interesting and effective way to cut down on the amount of screen time you have on your phone is to spend time using other devices.
-While this may seem counter-intuitive, it can be very beneficial for easing people away from their phones.
+While this may seem counterintuitive, it can be very beneficial for easing people away from their phones.
 You could try reading an eBook on an eReader, playing games on a console, watching films on TV, or using a computer.

 Screen Time Rules and Boundaries

 Setting rules and boundaries is a clear and efficient way to get phone usage under control.
 Try to set precise rules for how and when your phone should be used.
-For example, you could try to limit your screen time to a certain amount of hours, or set a rule that you never use your phone at the dinner table or when chatting with a friend or family member, face-to-face.
+For example, you could try to limit your screen time to a certain number of hours, or set a rule that you never use your phone at the dinner table or when chatting with a friend or family member, face-to-face.

 Phone-Free Times